 - Increased noisiness or excitability.

+Most adults with Down syndrome will not self-report concerns about memory.
 Diagnosing dementia in a person with Down syndrome can be difficult because of the challenges involved in assessing thinking-skill changes in those with intellectual disabilities.
-Experts recommend the following:

 - Document baseline adult function by age 35.
-By age 35, each individual's medical record should ideally include detailed information on his or her adult abilities, and intellectual, social and behavioral function.
+Ongoing evaluation of intellectual, behavioral and social function is important for everyone with Down syndrome.
+By age 35, each individual's medical record should ideally include detailed information on his or her adult abilities.
+The person with Down syndrome, family members, and other reliable individuals are helpful sources for this information.

 - Watch for changes in day-to-day function.
 Reduced enthusiasm for daily activities, loss of interest in social interactions, and changes in personality and behavior are often early signs of an underlying decline in thinking skills.

 - Consider professional assessment by a dementia expert.
 A variety of cognitive tests have been used to evaluate thinking changes in adults with Down syndrome.
-Experts caution that cognitive tests should never be used as the only benchmark to diagnose dementia in a person with Down syndrome.
+However, experts caution that cognitive tests should never be used as the only benchmark to diagnose dementia.

 The U.S. Food and Drug Administration (FDA) has not approved any drugs specifically to treat dementia associated with Down syndrome.
-In the United Kingdom (U.K.), cholinesterase inhibitors, a class of drugs approved in the United States and many other countries to treat Alzheimer's, are approved to treat dementia in people with Down syndrome.
-However, international experts evaluating treatment effectiveness found that there isn't enough evidence to reach a conclusive judgment about the benefit of cholinesterase inhibitors for people with Down syndrome.
+In the United Kingdom, cholinesterase inhibitors, a class of drugs approved in the United States and many other countries to treat Alzheimer's, are approved to treat dementia in people with Down syndrome.
+An analysis by the Cochrane Reviews, an extensive series of reports by international experts evaluating treatment effectiveness, found that there isn’t enough evidence to reach a conclusive judgment about the benefit of cholinesterase inhibitors for people with Down syndrome.

-An international clinical study has shown no benefit for the Alzheimer's drug memantine in adults with Down syndrome.
+An international randomized trial has shown no benefit for the Alzheimer's drug memantine in adults with Down syndrome.
 Experts urge more research and clinical studies to identify effective treatments for dementia in those with Down syndrome.
+Because there may be differences in the way people with Down syndrome process medications, experts advise caution about using any drug that has not specifically been shown to be safe and effective in this group.